1andxh/fundly/README.md

-# Crowdfund API
+# Fundly (backend)

-Crowdfund API is a backend service for a crowdfunding platform.
+Fundly is a backend service for a crowdfunding platform.
 I am building it as a hands-on project to level up as a backend engineer, with focus on API design, authentication, database modeling, async workflows, and production-style backend practices.

 ## Setup